 PM’s advisor has warned news channel owners, editors not to give coverage to AAP: Arvind Kejriwal

-The AAP chief named Hiren Joshi, the officer on special duty for communications and information technology in the prime minister’s office, in his allegations.
+The AAP chief alleged that Hiren Joshi, the communications officer in the prime minister’s office, sent abusive messages to media houses.

 Delhi Chief Minister Arvind Kejriwal on Sunday alleged that Prime Minister Narendra Modi’s advisor Hiren Joshi has warned several television news channel owners and their editors not to give coverage to the Aam Aadmi Party ahead of the Assembly elections in Gujarat.